h15200/notes/go.md

 ```

 - a string can be cast as []byte or []rune

 - to get physical length of a string, cast to []rune and then get length

+- strings are immutable and passed by reference! a slice of a string
+  is just a pointer - the only time a string is copied as value is if it's changed
+  `    s := "hello"
+    s_slice := s[3:] // this is just a pointer to the original segment. no copy was made
+    new_string := s + ", world" // this is a copied value
+   `

 ## defaults